 - You are a facility software provider and want to add benchmarking as a service you offer.

 What does a Facility Issues’ benchmarking program include?

 Our programs include different levels of services depending upon your needs.
-We believe in continuous improvement and the program has evolved over the past 20 years and we continue to refine both the content and mechanics each year.
+We believe in continuous improvement, and the Facilities Benchmarking Program has evolved over the past 20 years.
+Further we continue to refine both the content and mechanics each year.
 Below we explain how we help with each of the key steps the process described earlier.

 1. Establish Objectives to Clarify What You Want to Accomplish

-Each program has a steering committee to guide what is measured in key areas of facility management and to identify best practices and industry trends.
+Each Facility Benchmarking Program has a steering committee to guide what is measured in key areas of facility management and to identify best practices and industry trends.
 Each year the program is updated to address emerging concerns in addition to the core data related to space utilization, operations and maintenance, and best practices.
 Facilitation of your internal objectives is available as an additional service.

 2. Collect (assemble and normalize) your Data

-Our benchmarking programs use self-reported data entered in a web-based system to make them easy and affordable.
+Our Facilities Benchmarking Programs use self-reported data entered in a web-based system to make them easy and affordable.
 Facility Issues provides Excel templates with instructions and definitions to make it easier for your team to assemble your data.
 There is a Getting Started webinar and instruction document to help new participant and new staff make a quick start.